 To better understand the results obtained from Fig. 4, further explanations are required.
-The relative agreement of Pearson autocorrelation values between the reference and IPSL dataset shown in Fig. 4 might lead one to believe that temporal properties of the model are quite correct for temperature, which is in reality misleading for two main reasons.
-First, 1d lag Pearson autocorrelation permits one to assess only a particular feature of the temporal properties, which is obviously insufficient to draw any general conclusions about the quality of simulations concerning these aspects.
+The relative agreement of Pearson autocorrelation values between the reference and IPSL dataset showed by Fig. 4 might lead one to believe that temporal

+- 415 properties of the model are quite correct for temperature, which is in reality misleading for two main reasons.
+First, 1-day lag Pearson autocorrelation permits to assess only a particular feature of the temporal properties, which is obviously insufficient to draw any general conclusions on the quality of simulations concerning these aspects.
 For example, by simply computing Pearson temperature autocorrelations for higher lag values, a discrepancy of results is obtained between the reference and the simulations (not shown).
-Second, Pearson autocorrelations depend on two statistical characteristics of time series: their variability and their temporal rank structures.
+Second, Pearson autocorrelations depend on two statistical characteristics of time series: their - 420 variability and their temporal rank structures.
 As implemented in Fig. 4, the Pearson autocorrelation metric is hence not able to dissociate them.
 The similarity between reference and model autocorrelations can then potentially be the combined result of errors stemming from both biased univariate distributions and wrong rank structures of the model.

-To better assess temporal structure changes brought by MBCs, the calculation of rank correlations between the biascorrected time series and the raw climate model simulations is performed for each physical variable and at each grid cell.
-Results for temperature and precipitation are displayed with boxplots, respectively, in Figs. 5 and S5.
+To better assess temporal structure changes brought by MBCs, the calculation of rank correlations between the bias corrected time series and the raw climate model simulations is performed for each physical variable and at each grid cell.
+Results for temperature and precipitation are displayed with boxplots, respectively in Figs. 5 and S5.
 The closer the values of the boxplots are to 1, the closer the rank chronologies of the MBC outputs are to the rank chronologies of the model.
-For France, as expected, similar temperature rank structures are observed between the model and CDF-t/2d- $R^2D^2$ outputs (Fig. 5a).
-For the other 2d- versions, rank correlation values are quite close to 1 as well, suggesting that dOTC, MBCn and MRec methods in their 2d- configuration modify only slightly the rank structure of the initial simulations.
-For Spatial- and Full- configurations, dOTC and MBCn change moderately the rank structures even though they consider more dimensions in the correction.
-Concerning MRec, without analyzing the Full- outputs, the increasing modification with dimensionality is also observed between 2d- and Spatial-MRec outputs, although less pronounced.
-In contrast, for Spatial- and Full-RD outputs, the changes in the rank structures for France are substantially larger than those discussed until now.
+For France, as expected, similar temperature rank structures are observed between the model and CDF-t/2d-R2D2 outputs (Fig. 5a).
+For the other 2dversions, rank correlation values are quite close to 1 as well, suggesting that dOTC, MBCn and MRec methods in their 2dconfiguration modify only slightly the rank structure of the initial simulations.
+For Spatial- and Full-configurations, dOTC and MBCn change moderately the rank structures even though they consider more dimensions in the correction.
+Concerning MRec, without analysing the Full-outputs, the increasing modification with dimensionality is also observed between 2d- and Spatial-MRec outputs, although less pronounced.
+In contrast, for Spatial- and Full-R2D2 outputs, the changes in the rank structures for France are substantially larger than those discussed until now.
 This result is also obtained for precipitation in Fig. S5a with an even larger range.
-The principal reason lies in the fact that, as already explained, $R^2D^2$ partially preserves rank sequences of the CDF-t outputs and therefore of the IPSL model - in the direct neighborhood of the reference dimensions but strongly modifies the rank structures outside this neighborhood, which results in
+The principal reason lies in the fact that, as already explained, R2D2 partially preserves rank sequences of the CDF-t outputs - and therefore of the IPSL model - in the direct neighborhood of the reference dimensions, but strongly modifies the rank structures outside this neighbourhood, which results in obtaining some low Spearman correlation values in Fig. 5a and Fig. S5a .